karl-cardenas-coding/go-lambda-cleanup/README.md

 ```shell
 xattr -d com.apple.quarantine /path/to/file
 ```
-- Option D is to use the Docker container.
-Please review the [Docker steps](#docker).
+- Option D is to clone this project and compile the binary.
+Issue `go build -o glc`, and the end result is a binary compatible for your system.
+If you still encounter issues after this, invoke the code signing command on the binary `codesign -s -`
 ---

 Q: This keeps timing out when attempting to connect to AWS and I have verified my AWS credentials are valid?